typhonjs-node-esdoc/esdoc-plugin-jspm/README.md

 Many thanks to the ESDoc community for creating a valuable documentation tool.

-esdoc-plugin-jspm (c) 2015-present Michael Leahy, TyphonRT, Inc.
+esdoc-plugin-jspm (c) 2015-present Michael Leahy, TyphonRT Inc.

 esdoc-plugin-jspm may be freely distributed under the MIT license.